 Investing in Children and Families

-- Fully funded the EI rate implementation in the FY 2025 enacted budget, allotting $3.8 million to facilitate 100 percent of OHIC recommended EI increases from a 2023 study.
+- Fully funded the EI rate implementation in the FY 2025 enacted budget, allotting $3.8 million to facilitate 100 percent of OHIC-recommended EI increases from a 2023 study.
 Implementation began on October 1, 2024.

 - Increased the capacity of early childhood education settings, including helping more than 80 new Family Child Care providers open through the Family Child Care Start-up Grant program.